James-Huffman/ldf2root/README.md

 # ldf2root

-`ldf2root` is a tool for converting LDF (List Data Format) files into ROOT files for further analysis in high-energy or nuclear physics experiments.
+`ldf2root` is a tool for converting LDF files used by the ORNL-HRIBF nuclear physics group's Poll data acquisition system

+## Credit

+GenScan by @truland and @tking53 here: https://github.com/tking53/genScan
+- This project relies on the LDFPixieTranslator for parsing the UTK PAASS Pixie16 LDF file format.
+- It also uses the Translator and DataParser classes for managing and reading in files.

+FRIBDAQ/DDASFormat by @aschester and @rfoxkendo: https://github.com/FRIBDAQ/DDASFormat
+- This project uses the DDASHitUnpacker to convert raw data streams to DDASHit objects
+- Also uses the DDASRootHit and DDASRootEvent classes from NSCLDAQ/main/ddas /ddasdumper for saving the objects to .root files for later analysis using the ROOT Data Analysis software here: https://github.com/root-project/root

+Both of these projects are the result of decades of work and experience on the data acquisition systems in nuclear physics using the Pixie16 modules by XIA, LLC.

 ## Features